0.0 Executive Summary

 Risk: Hardware Damage from Power Issues

-Incorrect voltage or lack of surge protection can damage system components.
+Incorrect voltage or lack of surge protection can damage the system components.

 Mitigation: Use reliable power supplies and always apply surge protection.